 What was great about staying at the agriturismo is that after breakfast, we went out the back door and were in the middle of the winery.
 The morning of our second day there, we met the wine maker, Clemente, and walked about 20 steps to the area where they produce and bottle the wines.

 Wine production at Roccat Italian agriturismo

 There, Clemente explained to us the process for creating Prosecco and explained how it is different than Champagne made in France.
 While both wines undergo a secondary fermentation that puts bubbles in the wine, the method used for that fermentation is different.
 In Champagne, it happens in the bottle.
 In Prosecco, it takes place in large vats.
 At the end of the Prosecco process, the temperature in the vat is dropped below freezing, killing the yeast and stopping the process.

 Once the secondary fermentation is done, the winery seeks permission from the governing authorities to bottle the wine.
 When they have it, they send it through pipes to the bottling machine.

 To learn a little more about the wine making process, watch this video.
 Massi does a great job translating what Clemente explained.

 After our tour, we walked the 20 or so steps back to the tasting room at the agriturismo, a room they call the tavern, and sat down to sample the wine.

 It was a little earlier than normal for drinking wine, so I won’t say the exact time that we started other than to say it rhymes with “hen dirty” in the morning.
 Again, please don’t judge.
-We were conducting important research so we could share with you, the readers of our blog.
+We were conducting important research so we could share with you.

 Our tour of the Prosecco Road and transportation were complimentary from Italy Unfiltered and Massi the Driver.
 The opinions expressed are our own.
 If you would like to know more about Roccat winery, click [HERE].